 - Out-of-state Tuition: $2,891

-Like the rest of the schools on this list, Minnesota West Community and Technical College offers an online medical assistant degree.
-In addition, the college offers a Medical Administrative Secretary A.A.S. degree.
+In addition, the college also offers a Medical Administrative Secretary A.A.S. degree, a clerical career.
 With a focus on the clerical side of the medical field, this degree allows graduates to work in clinics, hospitals, doctor’s offices, and more.
 Students enrolled in this major can expect to learn general medical knowledge and terminology, medical office procedures, word processing, medical insurance and business communications.

 - In-state Tuition: $5,146